awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetMediaForFragmentList.md

 HTTP Status Code: 401

  **ResourceNotFoundException**
-Kinesis Video Streams can't find the stream that you specified\.
+ `GetMedia` throws this error when Kinesis Video Streams can't find the stream that you specified\.
+ `GetHLSStreamingSessionURL` throws this error if a session with a `PlaybackMode` of `ON_DEMAND` is requested for a stream that has no fragments within the requested time range, or if a session with a `PlaybackMode` of `LIVE` is requested for a stream that has no fragments within the last 30 seconds\.
 HTTP Status Code: 404

 ## See Also<a name="API_reader_GetMediaForFragmentList_SeeAlso"></a>